 - The permanent members of its executive Council were the UK, France, Italy and Japan.

-When did the League of Nations end
+When did the League of Nations end and why?

 - Once the Second World War started, the league existed only nominally.
 It was officially dissolved on 20 April, 1946 after the United Nations was formed in October 1945.